-Section 19.2.
-Longevity compensation shall be calculated at \$50.00 a year starting after five (5) years and shall be capped at \$500.00 per year.
-Longevity shall be paid by separate check in the first pay period of December of each year together with the First Responders wage supplement.
+Section 19.3.
+Employees shall be paid bi-weekly.
+Longevity compensation shall be calculated at \$50.00 a year starting after ten (10) years and shall be capped at \$500.00 per year.
+Longevity shall be paid to employee upon anniversary date after notifying the Auditor in writing as to request.